wp-kit/webpack/README.md

 # ITCSS

 This repo is a blank canvas file structure for scripts and styles using ITCSS methodology.
-It makes so assumptions on which framework you should use, however the framework you do use should live inside styles/framework with an _settings.scss and _framework.scss file.
+It makes so assumptions on which framework you should use, however we recommend using a pachake mamager such as node, composer or bower to import your framework.

-This repo is often used as part of the [WPKit Installer](https://github.com/wp-kit/installer) repo.
+Examples of how to include the framework in the ITCSS strucutre can be found in the style.scss file.